 TIP: I keep a section of my refrigerator door shelves dedicated to Asian condiments and sauces…that way I always know where they are, and I can access them easily.
 As your collection grows, so does your potential repertoire of authentic Asian dishes.

-I like to get all the components of this dish prepped ahead of time, I’ll cook the noodles, mix up the sauce, beat the eggs, and chop the veggies so all I have to do is orchestrate the stir frying.
+I’ll cook the noodles, mix up the sauce, beat the eggs, and chop the veggies so all I have to do is orchestrate the stir frying.
 The shrimp goes in first, then the aromatics, the sauce, eggs, noodles, and toppings.
 Just make sure everything gets well tossed so all the noodles absorb those great flavors.

 The nice thing about pad Thai is that you can eat it hot, warm, room temperature, or cold, and it’s wonderful all ways.
 The leftovers make a delicious packable lunch.